kanidm/kanidm/designs/session_logout.rst

 This method requires no gracewindow, since the replication of the revocation list will be bound to the performance of replication and it's distribution.

-The risk is that all sessions *must* have a maximum life, so that their existance in the revocation list is not unbounded.
+The risk is that all sessions *must* have a maximum life, so that their existence in the revocation list is not unbounded.
 This version may have a greater risk of disk/memory usage due to the size of the list that may exist in large deployments.